Angle Cut Calculator

 - – The horizontal measurement from where the post and beam intersect to the tip of the knee bracing attached to the beam.

 This formula can be used to solve the inner length of the knee bracing, too, if you know the inner measurements of the space you have.
 We can also utilize the Pythagorean theorem to solve for either length or length if we set a specific outer length for our knee bracing.
-You can learn more about this in the section of our Pythagorean theorem calculator.

 After finding the lengths , , and , or just any two of these lengths, we can also determine the angle cuts and using the inverse of the sine, cosine, or the tangent formulas.